-EPA set greenhouse gas (GHG) emission standards for heavy-duty vehicles in two separate rulemakings, refered to in this report as the Phase 199 and Phase 2100 HD GHG rules.
+EPA set greenhouse gas (GHG) emission standards for heavy-duty vehicles in two separate rulemakings, refered to in this report as the Phase 1100 and Phase 2101 HD GHG rules.
 The Phase 1 rulemaking became effective for the 2014 model year, and was incorporated into MOVES2014.
-The Phase 2 rulemaking became effective for the 2018 model year for trailers and becomes effective in 2021 model year for other heavy-duty truck types and is fully phased-in in 2027 model year.^{aa}
+The Phase 2 rulemaking became effective in 2021 model year and is fully phased-in by the 2027 model year.^{aa}

-The road load coefficients in MOVES3 have been updated to reflect the projected improvements to the vehicles in different model year groups.
+The road load coefficients in MOVES reflect the projected improvements to the vehicles in different model year groups.
 The first model year group includes model years 1960-2013 to reflect the time period prior to the first heavy-duty truck GHG emission standards.
 Due to improvements in trailers over this time period, the first model year group is split into pre-2008 and 2008-2013 for combination tractor-trailers.
 The Phase 1 standards are applied to model years 2014-2017 (or through 2020 depending on category).
-The Phase 2 combination tractor and trailer standards are phased-in using model year groups 2018-2020, 2021-2023, 2024-2026 and 2027-and-later.
-The Phase 2 standards for the source types other than combination trucks are grouped into 2021-2023, 2024-2026 and 2027-and-later groups.
+The Phase 2 standards are phased-in using model year groups 2021-2023, 2024-2026 and 2027-and-later.
 To account for the improvements due to the HD GHG rules, road load forces were separated into individual road load coefficients because significant improvements are expected in aerodynamic drag and rolling resistance, particularly for tractor-trailers.
-The aerodynamic and rolling resistance components of the overall road load are determined separately and updated in MOVES3 as a result of Phase 2 HD GHG rules.
+The aerodynamic and rolling resistance components of the overall road load are determined separately and updated in MOVES3.R1 as a result of Phase 2 HD GHG rules as implemented.

-The aerodynamic drag force, F{aero} as a function of speed is represented as:
+The aerodynamic drag force, $F{aero}$ as a function of speed is represented as: